sethvan/GroupChat_ConsoleApp/README.md

  eachother as in a chat scenario.
 Due to it being a console app, it was most practical for me to make it a group chat app instead.
 I only used text files to facitlitate different terminals on the same computer to have a group chat.
-I just wanted to see how I could have different users communicate in general, not networking per say.
+I just wanted to see how I could have different users communicate in general, not networking per se.
 So i did not deal with servers, clients or encryption.
 I will leave that for some other time.

    Unless there are still some major bugs I haven't yet found, if you run more than one